A showdown between an ad tech firm and the FTC will test the limits of U.S. privacy law

 “While many consumers may happily offer their location data in exchange for real-time crowd-sourced advice on the fastest route home,” the FTC wrote in a blog post this year, “they likely think differently about having their thinly-disguised online identity associated with the frequency of their visits to a therapist or cancer doctor.”

-Its arguments in its defense also echo longstanding privacy-washing claims by data brokers, says Edelman.
+Its arguments in its defense also echo longstanding privacy-washing claims by data brokers, says Egelman.
 “There are two lies that they continue to tell, which are that data is collected with consumer consent and that it is anonymous,” he says.
 “And the latter is contradicted by the company’s public-facing marketing materials.”

 Still, in its lawsuit, Kochava argues that it’s done nothing wrong, because it contends the data is collected consensually, and because it’s “anonymized.”
 Since the company doesn’t identify the name of the consumer or of the location associated with the latitude and longitude, its lawsuit explains, “Kochava does not collect, then subsequently sell data compilation that allows one to track a specific individual to a specific location.”